What services do you provide to students?

 What are other ways UCS can be helpful to staff/faculty?

-We offer written resources, can attend departmental meetings to update faculty and staff about our services, and offer programs and classroom presentations upon request on the following topics: 15 Ways to Get A’s, Alcohol Awareness, Alcohol and Sexual Assault, Adult Children of Alcoholics, Anger, Co-Dependency, Communication Skills, Date Rape/Sexual Assault, Death/Dealing with Loss, Depression, Eating Disorders, Working with LGBT students, Homesickness, Positive Attitude, Procrastination, Relationships, Self-Confidence, Sleep Tips, Stress Management, Study Skills, Suicidal Behavior, Test Preparation/Anxiety, Time Management, and Wellness.
+We offer written resources, can attend departmental meetings to update faculty and staff about our services, and offer programs and classroom presentations upon request on the following topics: 15 Ways to Get A’s, Alcohol Awareness, Alcohol and Sexual Assault, Anger, Co-Dependency, Communication Skills, Date Rape/Sexual Assault, Death/Dealing with Loss, Depression, Eating Disorders, Working with LGBT students, Homesickness, Positive Attitude, Procrastination, Relationships, Self-Confidence, Sleep Tips, Stress Management, Study Skills, Suicidal Behavior, Test Preparation/Anxiety, Time Management, and Wellness.